Course English 2.5 ECTS

 To register, please reach out to Program Coordinator, Khaled Chatila (khachat@dtu.dk).
 Send your name, university or company and department.

-The application deadline is March 2024.
+The application deadline is 2 weeks prior to course start.

 The course will take place in the pilot plant facilities at the Department of Chemical and Biochemical Engineering on DTU’s Lyngby campus.